Moi-Moi / Moin-Moin : Nigerian Bean Pudding

 Chop and seed the bell and habanero peppers, peel and chop the onion.
 Add peppers, onion, garlic, and bouillon cubes to food processor, process until smooth.

-Add a little water, if you need it, to get it going – but not a lot.
-I tend to let the food processor run for about 5 minutes, your mileage may vary.
+Add a little water, if you need it, just enough water to get it going – but not a lot.
+Too much water will make for a runny moi moi!

-Divide the mixture between the prepared pans.
+Divide the blended beans mixture between the prepared pans.

 Place each bread pan into a larger baking dish.
-Add water to large baking dish until about halfway up the sides of the moi-moi dish.
+Add warm water to large baking dish until about halfway up the sides of the moi-moi dish.

 Bake for about 2 – 2 ½ hours, until the sides of the moi-moi start to pull away from the baking dish.
 Allow to cool a little, before inverting onto a serving plate.